U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-We are the largest university in the nation's smallest state, but with 13,500 undergraduates and 2,500 graduate students, URI is small enough to be friendly, intimate, safe, and student-centered.
-Our Students come from most states in the U.S. and dozens of countries all over the world.
+We are the largest university in the nation's smallest state, but with over 13,000 undergraduates and 3,000 graduate students, URI is small enough to be friendly, intimate, safe, and student-centered.
+Our students come from most states in the U.S. and dozens of countries all over the world.
 More than 100 undergraduate and 80 graduate degree programs, plus more than 100 student clubs and activities spark creativity and inspire our students' pioneering spirit.
 Perfectly located six miles from Rhodes Island's coastal beaches and easy driving distances from Providence, Boston, and New York, our picturesque rural setting is close enough to big-city culture to make anyone feel at home.

 |School type||public, coed college|

 When applying to University of Rhode Island, it's important to note the application deadline is February 1, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at University of Rhode Island is $65.
-It is selective, with an acceptance rate of 76.0 percent and an early acceptance rate of 83.7 percent.
+It is selective, with an acceptance rate of 76.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.